-1.08 (ZZZ) Unauthorized Absence from Class or School
+1.08 (ZZZ) Unauthorized Absence from Class or school day activity but remaining on campus (Skipping)

-NOTE: Pursuant to Florida law, out-of-school suspension is not a permissible disciplinary action for this violation for students who are of compulsory attendance age.
+NOTE: Pursuant to Florida law, out-of-school suspension is not a permissible disciplinary action for this infraction for students who are of compulsory attendance age.
 As such, action code 07 (out-of-school suspension) should not be used for this offense.

-- 1.09 (ZZZ) Unauthorized Use of Wireless Communication Devices or Cell Phone Possession of a wireless communication device is not a violation of the Code of Student Conduct.
-However, it is a violation of the Code of Student Conduct when the possession of a wireless communication device disrupts the educational process.
-This includes the unauthorized use of a wireless communication device during school hours and/or the unauthorized use on school buses in the absence of an emergency concerning safety-to-life issues (defined as a bus accident, mechanical breakdown which delays the normal route, and/or thirty (30) minutes or more in a route delay). - NOTE: If students possess a wireless communication device, it must be turned off and kept out-of-sight inside a pocket, book bag, purse, or similar container, unless authorized by the Principal/designee or teacher.
+1.09 (ZZZ) Unauthorized Use of Wireless Communication Devices or Cell Phone - Possession of a wireless communication device is not an infraction of the Code of Student Conduct.
+However, it is an infraction of the Code of Student Conduct when the possession of a wireless communication device disrupts the educational process.
+This includes the unauthorized use of a wireless communication device during school hours and/or the unauthorized use on school buses in the absence of an emergency concerning safety-to-life issues (defined as a bus accident, mechanical breakdown which delays the normal route, and/or thirty (30) minutes or more in a route delay).

+NOTE: If students possess a wireless communication device, it must be turned off and kept out-of-sight inside a pocket, book bag, purse, or similar container, unless authorized by the Principal/designee or teacher.
 It is the expectation that parents/ guardians should only contact students through the school office during school hours.

-Violations of this policy will result in confiscation, and the device will only be released to the parent/guardian.
-Progressive discipline will apply for repeated violations.
+Violation of this policy will result in confiscation, and the device will only be released to the parent/guardian.
+Progressive discipline will apply for repeated infractions.
 School Board employees or agents will not be held liable for wireless communication devices that are lost, stolen, or confiscated.
 Florida Statute 1006.07 (2)(e) requires school districts to notify parents/guardians that students who use wireless communication devices in the commission of a criminal act may face school disciplinary action and/or criminal penalties.